-Here are the symptoms you should keep on your radar, how long they usually last, and what you can do to keep yourself and those around you safe.
+Here are the coronavirus symptoms you should keep on your radar, how long they may last, and what you can do to keep yourself and those around you safe.

 What are the symptoms of COVID-19?